OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

   - DORA Metrics
 ---

-It's possible to overthink your DevOps metrics.
-If you've read the research undertaken by [DORA](https://www.devops-research.com/research.html), you might worry that you need science and statistics expertise to do the same for your team.

-The good news is, you don't need advanced skills to use metrics in your team.
-You only need information that's good enough to guide your process of continuous improvement.

-One metric that's currently the subject of broader discussion is mean time to recovery (MTTR).
-In this article, you'll see how MTTR is valid for research, the arguments against it, and whether you should use it to measure your software delivery performance.
+Mean time to recovery (MTTR) has become widely known thanks to the DevOps "four keys" and the [DORA State of DevOps Report](https://dora.dev/publications/).

+In this article, you'll discover:

+- What MTTR measures
+- Why it's useful for industry research
+- Some reasons it can mislead you
+- How you can avoid problems with MTTR

-## What is MTTR
+## What MTTR measures

-MTTR is the mean time to recovery, sometimes referred to as mean time to restore.
-It's the time it takes to get a system operational after a fault.
-It has become a common measure of software delivery performance as part of the [DORA Metrics](https://octopus.com/devops/metrics/dora-metrics/).
+MTTR is the mean time to recovery, sometimes called mean time to restore.
+It's the time it takes to get a system operational following a fault.
+It has become a standard measure of software delivery performance as part of the [DORA Metrics](https://octopus.com/devops/metrics/dora-metrics/).

-If you perform well against all DORA metrics, you'll have working software sooner, happier employees, and a competitive advantage in your industry.
+If you perform well against all DORA metrics, you will likely have working software sooner, happier employees, and a competitive advantage in your industry.

 To collect *mean* time to recovery, you need to collect the duration of each incident from when it started to when it ended.
 You then sum the durations and divide the total by the number of incidents.
 Some teams calculate the *median* time to recovery by ordering all incidents and selecting the middle value.

 Recovery times are impacted by many parts of your software delivery process, such as architecture, documentation, observability, and deployment pipeline performance.
-When you can recover quickly, incidents have less impact and customers are happier.
+When you can recover quickly, incidents have less impact, and customers are happier.

 ### Why MTTR is useful for industry research

-To perform their research, DORA needs to provide survey questions that are answerable across a range of organizations with different data and performance levels.
-The [DORA quick check](https://www.devops-research.com/quickcheck.html) phrases the MTTR question as:
+To perform their research, DevOps Research and Assessment (DORA) needs to provide survey questions that are answerable across a range of organizations with different data and performance levels.
+The [DORA quick check](https://dora.dev/quickcheck/) phrases the MTTR question as:

 > For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (for example, unplanned outage, service impairment)?
 >